Yashvinishetty/Websites-Monitor-and-Report-F-Secure/README.md

 -  Ensure you have Python 3.x installed on your system.
--  Required Python packages (e.g., requests, configparser, time, logging, http.server, etc.)
+-  Required Python packages (e.g., requests, time, logging, pandas)

 A. **Installation**
 -  Clone this repository to your local machine: